BerndFranzen/Mod-HAMMR/README.md

 Q: Can I also grab that data for my entire guild?

-A: Yes, technically, you could add all allycodes to the CONFIG-Accounts.csv but Mod-HAMMR is meant to reflect the individual player's quads.
+A: Yes, technically, you could add all allycodes to the CONFIG-Accounts.csv but Mod-HAMMR is meant to reflect the individual player's squads.
 Yet for an overview how far the guild is, I created another tool, so check out  https://github.com/BerndFranzen/SWGOH-Guildstats.